 - A buffer size of 100 bytes is allocated for the incoming and outgoing UDP messages in the variables inBufferSize and outBuffer-Size, respectively.
-Initialization of the Windows-side socket is accomplished using the WSAStartup() function; an error message is printed on failure to initialize. - The eZ80F91 server address (in IPv4 format) is stored in the variable servAddr.sin_addr.s_addr.
+Initialization of the Windows-side socket is accomplished using the WSAStartup() function; an error message is printed on failure to initialize. - The eZ80F91 server address (in IPv4 format) is stored in the variable servAddr.sin\addr.s\addr.
 This IP address is assigned by the LAN network system administrator for every PC on the network.
-The Clientmain.c file contains a default IP address that should be changed to the IP address specific to you.
+The Clientmain.c file contains a default IP address that must be changed to the user-specific IP address. - The server-side UDP port number (default value = 5009) is stored in the variable servAddr.sin\port and can be changed to any other available port number. - The client-side port number (default value = 5006) is stored in the variable local.sin\port.
+This default value can be changed according to the availability of port numbers on your PC.

-- The server-side UDP port number (default value = 5009) is stored in the variable servAddr.sin_port and can be changed to any other available port number. - The client-side port number (default value = 5006) is stored in the variable local.sin_port.
-This default value can be changed according to the availability of port numbers on the PC.
+When the Clientmain.c program is executed, a menu, requesting input is displayed at the DOS prompt.
+The input that is entered is formatted into a UDP packet/datagram and sent to the server using the ZTP-UDP API send().

-When Clientmain.c program is executed, an input menu, is displayed at the DOS prompt.
-The input is then formatted into a UDP packet/datagram and sent to the server using the ZTP-UDP API send().
-A typical UDP datagram formed by the send() API is displayed in Figure 1 on page 2.
+Figure 1 on page 2 displays a typical UDP datagram formed by the send() API.

-The section, Server-Side Implementation, describes how the server handles the UDP datagram.
+The Server-Side Implementation details how the server handles the UDP datagram.
 The recv() API is used to collect the response from server; the response is stored in the buffer memory.
 When the client successfully receives a response from the server, the socket is closed and the received data is printed in the DOS window along with the number of bytes received.